Module Documentation

 • *subjects – Subjects to be graphed.
 Can be strings, hexadecimal colors, (lists of) MultiVector, (lists of) callables.

-• **options – Options passed to ganja.js’s Algebra.graph.
+• **options – Other options passed to ganja.js’s Algebra.graph.

 hodge: UnaryOperatorDict

-Mapping from the grades to the indices for that grade.
+Function that returns a generator for all the indices for a given grade.
 E.g. in 2D VGA, this returns

-Mapping from a sequence of grades to the corresponding indices.
+Function that returns a generator for all the indices from a sequence of grades.
 E.g. in 2D VGA, this returns

 inv: UnaryOperatorDict